How Fast Should Your Page Load in 2021

 A slow page speed also leads to an increased bounce rate that’s detrimental for eCommerce sites.
 Here are some statistics about what happens when page load speed is sluggish:

-- More than 45% of users won’t buy from an eCommerce page that loads slower than expected.
+- More than 45% of users won’t buy from an eCommerce website that loads slower than expected (think eCommerce SEO).

 - A second loading delay can have as much as a 20% decrease in overall conversions for mobile devices.